pjgeorg/SCITE/README.md

 *	`-g <DOUBLE>` For ML/MAP computation only: Set \<DOUBLE\> to the desired value of gamma (gamma > 1: more local exploration, possibly local optimum; gamma < 1: easier to explore the space, but less deeply).
 The default value of gamma is 1 which is necessary for the MCMC chain to converge to the posterior distribution.

 *	`-seed <INT>`   Replace \<INT\> with a positive integer to be used as a fixed seed for the random number generator.

-*	`-no_tree_list`		This turns off the collection of optimal trees.
-It can be used to speed up the program when only sampling from the posterior distribution.

 *	`-t <filename>`  Replace \<filename\> with a file containing the true tree in GraphViz format.